Call Now For A Free Consultation 812-590-2213

 Document Your Injuries

 The first thing to do is to seek immediate medical attention for anyone that is injured.
 We tell our clients to keep a folder with any receipts and forms they may receive regarding their accident, for they may needed later in the claim.
+It is important to keep copies of medical records, receipts, bills, and other accident-related documents.
 Many times there will be visible bruising or scarring following surgeries and the appearance of these injuries can change over time.
 A photo of the injuries with the time stamp on can show how the injury progresses over the time of your claim.
 Let's face it, nothing tells a story like a picture.

 Medical Treatment

-Seeking immediate medical treatment is important following a car accident.
+Seeking immediate medical treatment is one of the most important factors in your recovery and your injury claim following a car accident.
 If weeks pass without seeing a doctor, the insurance company may feel that you were not injured.
 In addition, gaps in treatment also diminish the amount of a personal injury settlement.
 It is important to keep scheduled appointments, follow the doctor's orders and tell them the issues that have arisen from the accident.
 While keeping a diary is helpful, what is contained in the medical records is what is used in the evaluation of a claim.

 Social Media